Shopify speed optimization... You're probably wondering about how to speed up your Shopify store, right? Well, no worries!

 You can also press F12 in your internet browser and then press on Network.

-Now you can open a website (like your store) and you can see how fast it loads in your own browser with your internet connection.
+Now you can open a website (like your store) and see how fast it loads in your own browser with your internet connection.

 You can even see what files are getting loaded and how long each file took to load!